 Find your pet or report it missing

-Is your pet registered in our database and unfortunately missing?
-Chances are your animal has already been found!
+Is your pet registered in the PetBase database?
+Is your pet unfortunately missing?
+Chances are he/she has already been found!

-By entering the chip number of your animal here you can look up your pet for a missing report.
+Do you just want to check whether your data is still correct?
+By entering the chip number of your animal here you can look up your pet or a missing report

 Searching for your pet after it has gone missing